evirunurm/prueba-tecnica-front-540/README.md

 - As it is a React Native position we expect to use react-native CLI or Expo.
 - We expect the demo to work minimum on iOS 17 and Android 14.
 - Your experience level will be taken into consideration when evaluating.

+## graphql-request

+GraphQL Request is a library that doesn't require you to set up a client or a Provider component.
+It is essentially a function that just accepts an endpoint and a query.
+Very similar to an HTTP client, you just have to pass in those two values and you get back your data.

+## Future changes

+- Isolate the function renderComponent that renders the component inside the correct Route used in unit testing into a separate file for reutilization.
+-